Leadership

 Robert K. Meya, General Director

-On July 10, 2021, the Santa Fe Opera became one of the first opera companies in the world to return to performances in its own venue.
-Under Meya’s leadership, the Santa Fe Opera presented 30 mainstage performances, held hundreds of rehearsals and employed over 500 staff without a single postponement or cancellation in its 64th Festival Season.
-Meya concluded the 2021 Reopening Season with ticket sales surpassing projections by over 100% and $11.8 million in fundraising, the highest level in company history.
+In 2020, when the COVID-19 pandemic forced the cancellation of the Santa Fe Opera’s season, Robert led the company’s recovery, assembling a team of epidemiologists and public health experts to ensure a safe reopening.
+On July 10, 2021, the Santa Fe Opera became the first opera company in the nation to return to live performances in its own venue, presenting 30 performances and employing more than 500 staff members without a single postponement or cancellation.
+The 2021 Reopening Season exceeded ticket projections by over 100% and achieved a record $11.8 million in fundraising, the highest in company history.

-A native of Connecticut, Meya earned a Bachelor of Science in Foreign Service Degree from Georgetown University with a concentration in International Relations, Law and Organization and a Masters of Arts Management Degree from Carnegie Mellon University.
-He is a lifelong devotee of classical music and is a trained classical pianist.
-He lives in Santa Fe with his wife, soprano Amanda Echalaz, and their two children.
+A native of Connecticut, Robert earned a BS from Georgetown University with a concentration in International Relations, Law and Organization and an MA in Arts Management from Carnegie Mellon University’s Heinz School of Public Policy and Management.
+His earlier career included positions at New York City Opera, Boston Symphony Orchestra and San Francisco Opera.
+A lifelong devotee of classical music and a trained pianist, he lives in Santa Fe with his wife, soprano Amanda Echalaz, and their two children.

 Harry Bicket, Music Director